Scaling an Evidence-Based Instructional Coaching Program for Teachers

 The partnership included Learning Forward, a professional association devoted to those who work in educator professional learning.
 To spread knowledge of the program among professionals in K-12 education, Learning Forward collected stories about participants' experiences and disseminated them to members and nationally.

-The participants highlighted several features that distinguished the program from other coaching programs.
+The participants highlighted several features that distinguished the program from other teacher coaching programs.
 For example:

-• The coach and teacher follow a predictable, transparent, time-efficient process
+• The coach and teacher follow a predictable, transparent, and time-efficient process.

-• The coach uses video clips of the teacher's successes in the classroom, rather than pointing out weaknesses.
+• The coach uses video clips demonstrating the teacher's successes in the classroom, rather than pointing out weaknesses.

 To share participants' experiences with the program, the partnership created several resources: